Womb Cancer

 Symptoms of Womb Cancer

-- Feeling of pressure in the pelvis, lowe abdomen or back of legs.
+• Feeling of pressure in the pelvis, lower abdomen or back of legs.

 Treatments for Womb Cancer

-Once you and your doctor are aware of the stage of your cancer you can consider treatment options.
-Depending on the stage womb cancer is usually treated by a combination of surgery, radiation, chemo or hormone therapy.
+Once you and your doctor are aware of the stage of your cancer, you can consider treatment options.
+Depending on the stage of womb cancer, it is usually treated by a combination of surgery, radiation and chemo or hormone therapy.